Mitchella repens: Distribution and habitat

-The species is dispersed throughout eastern North America, from south Eastern Canada south to Florida and Texas, and to Guatemala.
+The species is distributed throughout eastern North America, from south Eastern Canada south to Florida and Texas, and to Guatemala.
 It is found growing in dry or moist woods, along stream banks and on sandy slopes.

 Cultivation and uses

 Mitchella repens is cultivated for its ornamental red berries and shiny, bright green foliage.
 It is grown as a creeping ground cover in shady locations.
 It is rarely propagated for garden use by way of seeds but cuttings are easy.
-The plants have been widely collected for Christmas decorations, and over collecting has impacted some local populations negatively.
-First Nations women made a tea from the leaves and berries that was consumed during childbirth.
+The plants have been widely collected for Christmas decorations, and over collecting has affected some local populations negatively.
 The plants are sometimes grown in terrariums.

 The scarlet berries are edible but rather tasteless, with a faint flavour of wintergreen, resembling cranberries (to which they are not closely related).
-Vaccinium vitis-idaea may be referred to by the same common name, "Newfoundland Partridgeberry" or "lingonberry" but is a different species.
+Indigenous American women made a tisane from the leaves and berries that was consumed during childbirth; the Menominees used the leaves for a drink to cure insomnia.

+Traditionally, the plant had numerous medicinal uses including as a diuretic (by the Cherokee and Iroquois), a diaphoretic (Cherokee), for women's problems or reproductive issues (Cherokee, Delaware, Iroquois), and as an analgesic or to reduce fever or swelling (Abenaki, Iroquois, Montagnais).